Rugal/rugal.github.com/_posts/2014/2014-07-03-clojure-quote-symbols.md

 ---
 {% include JB/setup %}

-Well quote and its related symbol is too confusing for a clojure newbie.
+Well, quote and its related symbols is too confusing for a clojure newbie.
 Thanks to this excellent [article](http://blog.8thlight.com/colin-jones/2012/05/22/quoting-without-confusion.html).

 ##1. '
-The symbol `'`, which is a single quote symbol just near the `Enter` button on your keyboard.
-Can turn off evaluation functionality in its following expression, its functionality is totally equivalent to `(quote)`.
+The symbol `'`, the single quote symbol near the `Enter` button in your keyboard.
+Can turn off evaluation functionality for the following expression, its functionality is totally equivalent to `(quote)`.
-`quote`'s functionality is simple and decicate, which means the expression after this symbol will be treated just as literal, just by literal, no other feature.
+Functionality of `quote` is simple and dedicate, which means the expression after this symbol will be treated just as literal, nothing more.

-Let's take some samples:
+Let's take some examples:

 {%highlight clojure%}
 user=> '()                   ;()